Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Indications for ultrasound of the gastrointestinal tract can be combined into the concept of abdominal pains, which occur in pancreatitis, cholelithiasis (cholelithiasis), food poisoning, gastroenteritis or gastritis, adnexitis, intestinal obstruction and many other conditions.
-Echography of the gastrointestinal tract is also prescribed and if there is a deviation in the analysis of liver samples.
-Ultrasound of the gastrointestinal tract often accompanies other research and treatment activities, such as endoscopy, aspiration, biopsy.
+Indications for ultrasound of the gastrointestinal tract can be combined into the concept of abdominal pain, which occurs with pancreatitis, cholelithiasis (cholelithiasis), foodborne toxic infections, gastroenteritis or gastritis, adnexitis, intestinal obstruction and many other conditions.
+Ultrasound of the gastrointestinal tract is also prescribed in case of abnormal liver function tests.
+Ultrasound of the gastrointestinal tract often accompanies other research and treatment procedures, such as endoscopy, aspiration, biopsy.

 Indications for ultrasound of the gastrointestinal tract include all destructive processes and possible oncological diseases in the gastrointestinal tract.
 These include: